pstetz/Kaggle/in_progress/census/README.md

 Focuses mostly on how relationships between States.
 What state is the most populated?
 Which state has the lowest unemployment?

+A natural start would be to explore how the states and counties differ from one another.
+What are the wealthiest counties?
+What State has the highest unemployment?

+This however isn't too interesting!
+State's are an indirect umbrella of other factors that are difficult to analyze.
+For instance does California have a high number of people biking to work because of legislation creating bike lanes?
+Or is because of California's focus on being healthy?
+Then you can ask why are people from California so healthy, is it because of our huge Argicultural economy?
+All the information contained in a name is very messy and can lead people to draw incorrect inferences.  xI don't mean to pull a Spock, but numeric data is unamibgious.

+Maybe you don't agree with my perhaps above, but hopefully you understand we have to be careful about making assumptions and drawing inferences when we are looking at race.

+What would be interesting is asking questions such as how does small population income compare to large population income?
+Is there any correlation between high number of residents walking to work and income.
+How do the numbers of WorkAtHome change with MeanCommute?

 | <img src="photos/state_unemployment.png" alt="States with the highest unemployment" style="float:left;"/> |
 |:--:|